-Faculty, Staff, Students and Visitors must register for a parking permit to park on University property other than at a metered space or in a pay-to-park facility.
+Faculty, Staff, Students and Visitors must register for a parking permit to park on University property other than at a Passport app space or in a pay-to-park facility.
 This requirement is in full force at all times.

 Individuals registering for a parking permit agree not to present a claim for any loss or damage to property or for personal injury which may occur while their vehicle is on University property.

 UD e-Park enables visitors, faculty, staff and students to register for parking permits online.
 You can also send an email to firstname.lastname@example.org to register for a parking permit.

 Payment for University parking permits purchased via UD e-Park with a bill account pay method should be included with semester payment; checks should be made out to the University of Delaware.
 Parking Services accepts check, MasterCard, Visa, Discover, American Express, UD1 Flex and payroll deduction as payment methods for in person sales.
 Faculty and staff are encouraged to use payroll deduction when purchasing a parking permit.
 Whenever an individual terminates such payroll deduction, notification must be in writing.
 Failure to do so will result in the deduction of the balance of the permit fee from the staff member’s next check.

 The individual to whom a vehicle is registered is responsible for notifying the Parking Services Office within five days of any change in status, i.e., a commuter student moving on campus, resignation of a staff member who is then admitted as a University student, etc. If the change affects the eligibility of an individual to secure a parking permit, the Parking Services Office will determine the required modification and fee (if any).
 A fee will be charged for replacement permits.